DILewis/DeliusCatalogueOfWorks/README.md

 ## Steps to install:

   1. Create and run the **Docker** instance
      1. Copy `project` folder into the MerMEId directory
-    1. Either overwrite `foo/bar` with the copy in `foo` or edit the Dockerfile to point to the new version
+     1. Either overwrite MerMEId's `jetty-exist-additional-config/etc/webapp/WEBING/controller-config.xml` with the copy in `config-files` before installation, or copy the modified file directly into the built image
-    1. Build and run the docker image
+     1. Build the image (`docker build --tag dcw .`)
+     1. Run the image (`docker run -d -p 6379:6379 -p 8080:8080 --name DCW dcw`)

   1. Copy `delius-catalogue.conf` into the `sites_available` directory (or equivalent), editing as necessary
   1. Copy the Incipits directory into `/var/www/html/` or equivalent (assuming that http.conf already points there)
-  1. Copy letsencrypt certificates into `/etc/letsencrypt`
+  1. Copy letsencrypt certificates (not included in this repo for obvious reasons) into `/etc/letsencrypt`
   1. Create `systemd` process for running Docker on startup

 ## Credits: